-General Tips for Navigating the Checklist
+3 Tips for Navigating the Checklist

-Don’t skip the “Overview” and “Resources” tabs
+1. Don’t Skip the “Overview” and “Resources” Tabs

 When you see asterisks throughout this spreadsheet, scroll down and check the footnotes — they’re usually quite helpful definitions, details, and instructions.